Our 4 step guide to cybersecurity content marketing

 1. Find Content-Market Fit

-Cybersecurity content marketing only works when marketers understand exactly how their products/services fit into the broader security solutions marketplace.
+Cybersecurity content marketing only works when marketers working with cybersecurity company understand exactly how their company's products/services fit into the broader security solutions marketplace.

 In the wider business sense, this concept is called product-market fit, an idea described in 2007 by legendary Silicon Valley VC Marc Andreessen.
 At the time, he described product-market fit (i.e., having the right product for the right market) as being the “only thing that matters” for start-ups.